-13. Further, article 32 of the VCLT provides that recourse may be had to supplementary means of interpretation, including the preparatory work of the treaty and the circumstances of its conclusion, in order to, inter alia, confirm an interpretation under article 31 of the VCLT.
-The drafting history of the Rome Statute provides no support for the interpretation that the Presidency's responsibility for the 'proper administration of the Court' pursuant to article 38(3)(a) Rome Statute may be limited to judicial functions only.
+- 13. Further, article 32 of the VCLT provides that recourse may be had to supplementary means of interpretation, including the preparatory work of the treaty and the circumstances of its conclusion, in order to, inter alia, confirm an interpretation under article 31 of the VCLT.
+The drafting history of the Rome Statute provides no support for the interpretation that the Presidency's responsibility for the 'proper administration of the Court' pursuant to article 38(3)(a) Rome Statute may be limited to judicial functions only. - 14.
+The travaux préparatoires leading to the adoption of the Rome Statute show that from the outset it was foreseen that the responsibility for the 'due administration of the Court' shall lie with the Presidency12

-&lt;sup>6 IER report, p.
+6 IER report, p.
 18 (Recommendation 2).

-&lt;sup>7 Cf. IER report, para.
+7 Cf. IER report, para.
 45.

-&lt;sup>8 See also discussion at para.
+8 See also discussion at para.
 26-29 below.

-&lt;sup>9 The IER seeks to draw tangible support for its interpretation of the role of the Registrar in the ICC Financial Regulations and Rules ('Financial Regulations').
+9 The IER seeks to draw tangible support for its interpretation of the role of the Registrar in the ICC Financial Regulations and Rules ('Financial Regulations').
 See IER report, para.
 45, n 26.
 The latter is evidently of limited scope and cannot displace the clear language of article 43(2) of the Rome Statute.
 Further, unlike as implied in the IER report, the provision of the Financial Regulations relied upon does not actually create a privileged relationship of accountability between the Registrar and the ASP, but, rather, expressly indicates that both the Registrar and the Prosecutor are accountable to the Assembly of States Parties for the management and administration of financial resources - an entirely ordinary proposition which is consistent with article 112 Rome Statute.
 In sum, the only legal provision relied upon in the IER's interpretation that there exists a unique and direct supervisory relationship between the Registrar and States Parties in respect of certain aspects of the Registrar's functions, quite simply, creates no such relationship.